 MoH outlines health protocol to face harmattan

 According to a statement signed by the Ag.
-Director-General of the GHS, the harmattan weather affects almost every part of the body, and awareness of the associated risks is essential for preventing illness.
+Director-General of the GHS, the harmattan weather affected almost every part of the body, and awareness of the associated risks was essential for preventing illness.

-The GHS in the statement dated December 1, listed key health risks during the Harmattan Season as follows:
+GHS in the statement dated December 1, listed key health risks during the harmattan season as follows:

-The MOH/GHS advises the public to follow these simple preventive measures to stay healthy:
+The MOH/GHS advised the public to follow the following simple preventive measures to stay healthy:

 3. Eat water-rich foods regularly, including fruits like watermelon and meals like soups.